Frojd/wagtail-systemtext/README.md

 # Wagtail System Text

-This is alibrary that attempts to simplify the process of updating static text on a Wagtail website.
+This is a library that attempts to simplify the process of updating static text on a Wagtail website.
 By using identifiers we mark the strings that can be updated by the editor/moderator from the cms.

 An template identifier can look like this `{% systemtext "title" %}`.
 When this identifier are evaluated it will be added to the cms under the section **Settings / System Text** under the name `title`.
 The entry has a field called `string` that can be updated, this is the text that will be rendered to the website users.

 Identifiers can also be grouped, by using the group argument `{% systemtext "title" group "headlines" %}` we can make management easier, identifiers without group will be assigned to the `general` group.

-By default identifiers will added in lazy mode, so for instance when a site renders a idenifier it will be added that sites set of identifiers.
-The are also management commands that both searches through your code base and finds suiteable identifiers (`find_and_add_systemtext`) and manual add/delete commands (`add_systemtext` / `delete_systemtext`).
+By default identifiers will added in lazy mode, so for instance when a site renders a idenifier it will be added to that sites set of identifiers.
+The are also management commands that both searches through your code base and finds suiteable identifiers (`find_and_add_systemtext`), syncs then betweeen sites (`sync_systemtext`) and manual add/delete commands (`add_systemtext` / `delete_systemtext`).

 ## Requirements